labgem/microscope-user-doc/docs/content/userpanel/manageaccessrights.rst

 For a given user, will be listed all the genomes for which:

-  * user have access rights
+  * user has some access rights
   * you have administrator access level

 Please note that a user may have also access rights for genomes you are not administrator of.